Let’s be honest, a lot of us move abroad for financial reasons. We want to earn more money than we can back home.

 However, even the State couldn’t avoid the skill shortage problem.
 The USA companies have recently redoubled their efforts at poaching talent from all over the world.
 The opportunities and financial rewards will be well worth all your efforts to get hired by a US company.

-For professional expats working in the USA can result in a benefit package of about $252,903 a year.
+For professional expats working in the USA can result in a benefits package of about $252,903 a year.
 So if you can get a high-ranking professional posting in the USA, you will be paid well.

 No expat package available?
 No worries: as a service professional in the US you will be taking home an average $60,717 (£44,903).
 Management-level staff are on an average of over six times this at $382,189 (£282,647).